 “People were running for their lives and screaming in complete panic.
 Once the earthquake had subsided, people were wandering around and crying; pregnant women, mothers with babies, and the elderly.
 I saw at least four people who were badly injured.”

 He added: “Ambulance sirens were going off everywhere, picking up the injured.”

-Islamic Relief is trying to reach areas that have not yet received any aid and are now focussing on four villages in North Lombok, including Jenggala, Sokong, Tegal Maja and Tanjung.
+Islamic Relief is trying to reach areas of Indonesia that have not yet received any aid and are now focussing on four villages in North Lombok, including Jenggala, Sokong, Tegal Maja, and Tanjung.
 A bridge en route to Jenggala from Mataram City had collapsed and they had to travel the last part on motorbikes.

 “People have been too scared to stay in their homes, if they hadn’t already been destroyed and have been sleeping in the open air for the past week,” explained Nanang.
 “Some of them have small bits of tarpaulin but it is not adequate protection.
 And they are drinking water from the irrigation systems which is not safe, clean drinking water.”

-Islamic Relief distributed emergency food supplies, clean drinking water, tarpaulin and blankets to 1,000 people in Tanjung sub-district, including 125 people in Jenggala village.
-In the next few weeks they hope to reach 10,000 people who have not yet received any aid.
+Islamic Relief distributed emergency food supplies, clean drinking water, tarpaulin, and blankets to 1,000 people in the Tanjung sub-district in Indonesia, including 125 people in Jenggala village.
+In the next few weeks, they hope to reach 10,000 people who have not yet received any aid.
 Many of the markets have closed and we are having to procure aid items outside of the island.